Nextome/nextome-documentation-zudoku/pages/mobile/aboutmobilesdks/introduction.md

 ![Nextome Android SDK Cover](/assets/cover.png)

-Nextome mobile SDKs consist of three elements:
+Nextome mobile SDKs consist of main three elements:
-- Mobile SDKs for localization services
+- Mobile SDK for **Localization** services
-- Mobile SDKs for proximity services
+- Mobile SDK for **Proximity** services
-- Mobile MapView tool to visualize informations on a map
+- Mobile SDK for **MapView** tool to visualize informations on a map

 ## Very important to know